-A generous commitment from the Colgate-Palmolive Company to the American Dental Education Association has established the ADEA/AADR/Colgate-Palmolive Co./Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute and provides the opportunity for an Academic Dental Institution faculty member who has shown potential for leadership to participate in the ADEA Leadership Institute.
-The fellowship is in memory of Dominick DePaola, D.D.S., Ph.D. who for nearly four decades was a leader in dental education, research, patient care and academic administration.
+A generous commitment from the Colgate-Palmolive Co. to the American Dental Education Association (ADEA) has established the ADEA/AADR/Colgate-Palmolive Co.
+Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute fellowship.
+This fellowship provides an academic dental institution faculty member who has shown potential for leadership with the opportunity to participate in the ADEA Leadership Institute.
+The fellowship is in memory of Dominick DePaola, D.D.S., Ph.D., who for nearly four decades was a leader in dental education, research, patient care and academic administration.

 Application Process Checklist

-Using the ADEA online application process, applicants must submit an application for the ADEA Leadership Institute and indicate an interest in being selected as the ADEA/AADR/Colgate-Palmolive Co./Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute.
+online application process, applicants must submit an application for the ADEA Leadership Institute and indicate an interest in being selected as the ADEA/AADR/Colgate-Palmolive Co.
+Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute.
 The ADEA Leadership Institute application requires the following:

-The application must be signed by the dean of the applicant’s dental school.
-The signatory agrees to pay the fellow’s full salary and benefits during the scholarship year and to support the fellow’s travel and personal expenses associated with participation in the ADEA Leadership Institute, including airfare, ground transportation, lodging, and meals.
+The dean of the applicant’s dental school agrees to pay the fellow’s full salary and benefits during the scholarship year and to support the fellow’s travel and personal expenses associated with participation in the ADEA Leadership Institute, including airfare, ground transportation, lodging and meals.

 Notification Date and Award Announcement

-Scholarship recipients and applicants not receiving awards were notified on or before February 1, 2014.
-The award was presented at a ceremony during the 2014 ADEA Annual Session & Exhibition in San Antonio, Texas, March 15-18, 2014.
+Scholarship recipients and applicants not receiving awards will be notified by February 1, 2016.
+The award will be announced during the 2016 ADEA Annual Session & Exhibition in Denver, March 12–15, 2016.

 Dr. Rajesh Lalla, University of Connecticut School of Dental Medicine